NAACE ICT Mark Award 2024, 2021, 2018, 2014, 2011

 Awards

-360 Degree Safe Online Safety Mark 2022, 2019
+360 Degree Safe Online Safety Mark 2025, 2022, 2019

-Holy Trinity Primary School are delighted to be awarded the 360 Degree Safe Online Safety Mark for the second time from South West Grid For Learning.
+Holy Trinity Primary School are delighted to be awarded the 360 Degree Safe Online Safety Mark for the third time from South West Grid For Learning.
 This prestigious award recognises the comprehensive program of work in the school in relation to esafety.

 Digital Schools Award Northern Ireland